saucelabs/sauce-docs/docs/testrunner-toolkit/configuration.md

   # fileTransfer controls how test files are transferred to the docker container before tests are run (choice: mount|copy).
   # `mount` will mount files and folders into the container.
 Changes to these files and folders will be reflected on the
   # host as well (and vice versa).
 However, you may run into permission issues depending on your docker or host settings.
-  # In this case the usage of `copy` is advised. `copy` will simply copy files and folders into the container.
+  # In this case, use `copy` to simply copy files and folders into the container without altering the originals.
   fileTransfer: mount # Defaults to `mount`.
 Choose between mount|copy.
   # image controls which images to be used for local testing.
 Change this value is you want to use a custom image.
   # image: saucelabs/stt-cypress-mocha-node:v5.6.0